Industrial liaison tutor

 The job market in science and engineering is competitive, so it is important to enhance your career prospects by taking every opportunity to come into contact with industry and gain suitable experience.

-To assist students in obtaining work placements, the University has a Careers Resource Centre which contains databases on vacation / graduate employment opportunities.
-This historical database is updated regularly and is a major asset to students searching for employment opportunities.
+To assist students in obtaining work placements, the University has a Careers Network which contains databases on placements and graduate employment opportunities.
+This database is updated regularly and is a major asset to students searching for employment opportunities.
+For up to two years after graduation, you can access our full range of support at Careers Network.

 The major chemical engineering companies visit the University of Birmingham every year and offer graduate employment, vacation employment and sponsorship to Chemical Engineering students.